BDC Hamburger Icon

 4. Know your specific industry’s business insurance obligations.

 If you seek aid from an insurance agent, speak with someone in your state when possible.
-Agents may also specialize in a particular industry — finding one proficient in yours would provide you with the most specific advice tailored to your situation.
+Agents may also specialize in a particular industry, and finding one proficient in yours will provide you with the most specific advice tailored to your situation.
 Once you select your required insurance plans, you will have a better sense of the gaps remaining in your coverage and how best to fill them with other plans.

 5. Reassess every year.